MozillaItalia/Mozilla-Italia-l10n-guide/en/1-Translation_Best_Practices.md

 Once identified the theme, it is important to mark it according to your language rules, even if you have to swap the original order of the sentence.

-A noticeable exception of this rule is when giving long and elaborate instructions.
+A noticeable overruling of this norms applies when giving long and elaborate instructions.
 In this case the theme, that is the goal of the instructions, should be stated clearly before the procedure.
 This way users can determine if it useful for them to read the whole procedure or if they can skip it entirely.

 Thus, in cases of instructions it is advisable to follow the order: **Result > procedure**